Kyle Isbel Preview, Player Props: Royals vs. Mariners

 Kyle Isbel At The Plate

+- Isbel has picked up a hit in 41 of 71 games this season, with multiple hits 15 times.

-- In 7.1% of his games this year, he has hit a home run, and 2% of his trips to the plate.
+- Looking at the 71 games he has played this season, he's hit a long ball in five of them (7.0%), and in 2% of his trips to the plate.

-- He has scored in 26 games this season (37.1%), including multiple runs in six games.
+- He has scored in 36.6% of his games this year, with two or more runs scored in 8.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.